footing-org/footing/docs/creating_templates.rst

             pass

     if __name__ == "__main__":
-        # Only run these commands when "footing setup" is being called
+        # Only run these commands when "footing init" is being called
         if os.environ.get('_FOOTING') == 'setup':
             push_to_github()

-In the above hook, the ``push_to_github`` function is called only when running ``footing setup``.
-In other words, this hook code will not run on ``footing update`` or any other commands that invoke the template to be rendered.
+In the above hook, the ``push_to_github`` function is called only when running ``footing init``.
+In other words, this hook code will not run on ``footing sync`` or any other commands that invoke the template to be rendered.

 As shown above, variables that are part of the template, like ``{repo_name}`` can be referenced and used in the hooks.
-If the above fails, it will cause all of ``footing setup`` to fail, which will in turn not create any local project on the user's machine.
+If the above fails, it will cause all of ``footing init`` to fail, which will in turn not create any local project on the user's machine.
 Idempotency of project hooks should be kept in mind when designing them.

 .. note::